 The models are reviewed regularly to monitor their robustness relative to actual performance and amended as necessary to optimize their effectiveness.

-The classes of financial instruments to which the Company is most exposed to credit risk are cash, investments and loans and mortgages.
+The classes of financial instruments to which the Company is most exposed to credit risk are cash and cash equivalents, investments and loans and mortgages.

 ECL measurement